GIScience/ohsome-quality-api/README.md

 For more information check [Confluence](https://confluence.gistools.geog.uni-heidelberg.de/display/oshdb/The+ohsome+Quality+Tool).

 ## Quickstart
+To use OQT you need to set up a python environment and need access to a geo-database.
+You can either set the geo-database on your own or ask someone from the OQT team to get access to hosted version.
+Developers get full details how to get started in the [CONTRIBUTING.md](CONTRIBUTING.md) site.

 Run the following lines to use the tool from a command line.
 Make sure that you have `Python3.8` and `poetry` installed on the system level already.

 ```